bitnami/charts/TESTING.md

 It is easily noticeable though that Charts are usually highly configurable artifacts.
 Through parameters exposed in `values.yaml`, it is fairly common to perform customizations that range from enabling simple features (e.g. exporting metrics to Prometheus) to complete changes in the architecture of the application that will be deployed (e.g. standalone vs. main-secondary replication in DBs).
 In order to cope with this high variability, we should:

 * Stick to the KISS (Keep It Short and Simple) principle: only test/consider the features that are enabled by default.
-* When params allow to customize the deployment architecture, give preference to: (1) the more representative blueprint and (2) the one provides more code-covering.
+* When params allow to customize the deployment architecture, give preference to: (1) the more representative blueprint and (2) the one that provides more code-covering.
 * Change the values for parameters of features enabled by default.
 This allows to ensure they are correctly picked up by the Chart.

 #### Runtime parameters